DIVD-NL/jekyll-divd-theme/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The theme is available as open source under the terms of the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).